Chapter 1 - Protocol

 “I’ll walk you through it, don’t worry.
 You’ll approach from behind, left hand supporting my forearm, right hand braced against the wall if needed.
 Keep your bite centered, no grazing or drag.
 Detach cleanly when I signal.
 If at any point you feel unstable, say ‘halt’ and step back.
 Clear?”

+He inhaled slowly, like he needed the breath.
 “Yeah,” he said.
 “Clear.”

-Just the light pressure, then warmth.
+She barely felt the puncture.
+Just light pressure, then warmth.
 Like a too-slow heartbeat.
 He was good.
 Or careful.
 Probably both.
-Either way, he fed cleanly, one hand supporting my forearm, the other braced on the wall to avoid crowding me.
+Either way, he fed cleanly, one hand supporting her forearm, the other braced on the wall.
 Points for etiquette.

-“Three more minutes,” I said quietly.
+“Three more minutes,” she said quietly.

 Just another morning on the clock.